basti00/VescUartControl/Readme.md

 VescUartGet(mc_configuration mcVal) fills the struct mcVal with the current mc-config. returns 1 if successful communication with vesc, 0 if not.

+VescUartSet(mc_configuration mcVal) write the struct mcVal to the vesc. returns 1 if successful communication with vesc, 0 if not.

 VescUartGet(bldcMeasure values) fills the struct values with the current telemetry data. returns 1 if successful communication with vesc, 0 if not.